What is Placement Testing?

 Students admitted to a program must test before registering for courses.
-Testing for fall semesters begins in May.
-Special arrangements will be made for students who are planning on taking summer classes.
-Testing for the winter/spring semester begins in December.
-The sooner you complete testing and register for courses, the sooner you will know your class schedule.
-Remember, your scores will determine which courses you can take.
-To schedule your appointment to test, call the Learning Center at (603) 230-4027.
+Testing appointments can be made throughout the year.
+The sooner students complete testing and register for courses, the sooner they will know their class schedule.
+Remember, the scores will help determine which courses a student can take.
+To schedule an appointment to test, call the Academic Center for Excellence (ACE) at (603) 230-4027.

 Which tests will I take?
 Should I study?

-The Admissions Office makes all decisions regarding which tests you will take, based on the information in your application and transcripts; you may be waived from one or more tests, depending on standardized test scores or college courses you have successfully completed.
-You will be assigned tests in one or more of the following areas:
+The Admissions Office makes all decisions regarding which tests will be taken, based on the information in a student’s application and transcripts.
+Students may be waived from one or more tests, depending on standardized test scores or college courses you have successfully completed.
+Students will be assigned tests in one or more of the following areas:

-Reading: This test measures your reading comprehension skills and your ability to correctly find factual and inferred information within passages of varying length.
-The final score helps you and your advisor select an appropriate course load and determine if you would benefit from a critical reading course.
+- Reading: This test measures student’s ability to understand what they have read.
+There are four content areas on the test: Identifying Main Ideas; Direct Statements and Secondary or Supporting Ideas; Inferences; and Applications.
+The final score helps students and academic advisors select an appropriate course load and determine if a student would benefit from a critical reading course.

-Learning and Study Strategies Inventory: measures attributes such as Motivation, Time Management, and Use of Study Aids.
-The purpose is to help you identify your strengths and also areas where improvement will be important to your success as a student.
+- Learning and Study Strategies Inventory (LASSI): Measures attributes such as Motivation, Time Management, and Use of Study Aids.
+The purpose is to help students identify their strengths and also areas where improvement will be important to their success as a student.

-If you have a disability and wish to request accommodations, please notify the Learning Center when scheduling testing.
-Call the NHTI Learning Center at (603) 230-4027.
+If testers have a disability and wish to request accommodations, please notify the Academic Center for Excellence (ACE) when scheduling testing.
+Call the NHTI Academic Center for Excellence (ACE) at (603) 230-4027.

 You Can Prepare for ACCUPLACER®